melito/Fighter/README.md

 What I did do was use art to create animations for sprite sheets.
 I basically had the parts and pieced them together using animation guidelines from an old picture that looked like it was from the 40's.....for real.

+Ok so other than that, if you use this for the basis of anything, let me know.
+Hopefully you'll improve it or do something completely unexpected that results in good things.